eamigo86/graphene-django-extras/README.md

 #### v0.0.1:
     1. Fixed bug on DjangoInputObjectType class that refer to unused interface attribute.
-    2. Added support to create nested objects like in DRF (http://www.django-rest-framework.org/api-guide/serializers/#writable-nested-representations), it's valid to SerializerMutation and DjangoInputObjectType, only is necessary to specify nested_fields=True on its Meta class definition.
+    2. Added support to create nested objects like in [DRF](http://www.django-rest-framework.org/api-guide/serializers/#writable-nested-representations), it's valid to SerializerMutation and DjangoInputObjectType, only is necessary to specify nested_fields=True on its Meta class definition.
     3. Added support to show, only in mutations types to create objects and with debug=True on settings, inputs autocomplete ordered by required fields first.
     4. Fixed others minors bugs.

 #### v0.0.1-rc.2: